 Note that “TAID” is not a proper appellation to use behind your name.

 From small business owners to large firms, residential to commercial, the future of our profession will be heavily influenced by government decisions.
 Right now, elected officials are having conversations on issues that affect your lives and careers.
-That’s why ASID has established One Voice.
+That’s why ASID has established Advocate by Design.

 The Society & Interior Design Legislation